Skip to content

 Standard Vocabularies

 GENEALOGIX includes a comprehensive set of standard vocabularies that define controlled types for events, relationships, places, sources, media, and more.
-These vocabularies are automatically copied to new archives during initialization with glx init.
+These vocabularies are automatically copied to new archives by glx init and glx import.

 Overview